A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Theory

-The canonical virtual orbitals are not very compact, and truncating them often leads to non-systematic error in the correlation energy.
-One possible solution is to transform the orbital space into the natural orbital basis, which yields systematic convergence of the correlation energy with respect to the size of the virtual space.
-Natural orbitals are the eigenfunctions of a correlated one-body reduced density matrix~\cite{lowdinQuantumTheoryManyParticle1955}.
-Among the various flavors of the natural orbitals available,~\cite{landauFrozenNaturalOrbitals2010,pokhilkoExtensionFrozenNatural2020,barrNatureConfigurationInteractionMethod1970,sosaSelectionReducedVirtual1989,taubeFrozenNaturalOrbitals2005}, the frozen natural orbitals (FNO) are among the most popular.~\cite{barrNatureConfigurationInteractionMethod1970} In the FNO approximation, the occupied space is frozen at its SCF level, and the virtual space is expanded in terms of natural orbitals.
-The natural orbitals are obtained by diagonalizing the one-body reduced density matrix, obtained from a correlation calculation.
+Canonical virtual orbitals are generally not compact, and truncating them often leads to non-systematic errors in the correlation energy.
+A common approach is to transform the virtual orbital space into a natural orbital basis, which provides systematic convergence of the correlation energy with respect to the size of the virtual space.
+Natural orbitals are defined as the eigenfunctions of a correlated one-particle reduced density matrix~\cite{lowdinQuantumTheoryManyParticle1955}.
+Among the various types of natural orbitals, \cite{landauFrozenNaturalOrbitals2010,pokhilkoExtensionFrozenNatural2020,barrNatureConfigurationInteractionMethod1970,sosaSelectionReducedVirtual1989,taubeFrozenNaturalOrbitals2005}, the frozen natural orbitals (FNO) are the most popular.~\cite{barrNatureConfigurationInteractionMethod1970} In the FNO approximation, the occupied orbitals are kept frozen at the SCF level, while the virtual space is transformed to the natural orbital basis.
+Natural orbitals are obtained by diagonalizing the one-particle reduced density matrix derived from a correlated calculation.

+where $D$ is the virtual-virtual block of the one-particle density matrix.
 The eigenvectors ($V$) are natural orbitals, and the corresponding eigenvalues ($\eta$) give occupation numbers of the natural orbitals.
-The virtual orbital with a small occupation number generally makes a very small contribution to the ground state correlation energy and can be truncated as
+The virtual orbital with a small occupation number generally makes a very small contribution to the ground state correlation energy and the natural orbital with occupation below a critical threshold ($\eta_{crit}$) can be truncated as

 Here, tilde ($\sim $) denotes the truncated natural orbital basis and $\mathbf{T}_{ab}$ can be expressed as